guacboy/fake_chatters/README.md

 <h2>
   License and Source
 </h2>
 This project is distributed under the terms of the MIT license, as described in the <a href="https://github.com/guacboy/fake_chatters/blob/main/LICENSE">LICENSE.md</a> file.
-The data collected for this project is available in the link(s) provided below:
+The data collected for this project is available in the link provided below:
 <li>
   https://www.youtube.com/playlist?list=PL3loRFGguUrMsi9QKbKSP9cJ2k2ufopuS <i>(Jerma985's Chat)</i>
 </li>